tbrlpld/100-days-of-code/log.md

 Only to find that the pre-configured way to access it is much more elegant... hope to catch up with app dev tomorrow. #100DaysOfWeb @TalkPython @PyBites

 ### Thoughts
-Working on a plane without internet does not really work, when you don't know yet what you are doing.
+Working on a plane without Internet does not really work, when you don't know yet what you are doing.

 But, I need to pay attention to this habit.
 Trying to force something fore hours and getting lost in these mental loops.